 Safer® Brand The Pantry Pest® Pantry Moth Trap - 6 Traps

-If there are already many flour bugs flying around the food source, we recommend the Safer® Brand Flying Insect Killer Aerosol to kill on contact and the Safer® Brand Pantry Pest® Trap to eradicate the pantry moth population in your pantry by attracting the males, trapping them, and breaking the breeding cycle.
+If there are already many flour bugs flying around a food source, we recommend the Safer® Brand Flying Insect Killer Aerosol to kill on contact and the Safer® Brand Pantry Pest® Pantry Moth Trap to eradicate the pantry moth population in your pantry by attracting the males, trapping them, and breaking the breeding cycle.

 Each pantry moth trap offers 400 square feet of moth control!
 Each lure will last up to 3 months.

 Directions for How to Get Rid of Moths in the Kitchen:

 - Place the pantry moth trap near the problem area (generally where dried foods are stored) including the basement, pantry, kitchen or garage.

 - Choose a location where the pantry moth trap will get the most air circulation but will not be damaged by swinging doors or foot traffic.